“Burnout is what happens when you try to avoid being human for too long.” – Michael Gungor

 There’s already not enough hours in the day to do everything.
-Add a little anxiety and the inability to execute and voila!
+Add in a little anxiety and the inability to execute and voila!
 You have a recipe for disaster.

 It’s the strangest thing.
 One minute, everything is running smoothly and according to schedule.
 The next thing you know, nothing is getting done.
 Your plans are thrown out of the window and you’re too exhausted to continue.

 What happened to all of your energy and focus?

 Building a brand isn’t an easy job.
 You’ll often overlook your needs for the sake of the business.
 It’s understandable.
 Without a large team, you’re the one who is stuck putting in the extra effort.

 Still, not enough of us prioritize our mental and physical health.
 Yes, you have to get things done.
 But tell me, how are you going to get things done when you’re too overwhelmed and depressed to continue?

 Spoiler Alert: You won’t.
 And you’ll beat yourself up about it.

 There may be health battles on this journey, so you’ll need a strategy beforehand.
 Most importantly, you need to have the right mindset.
 You need to say the right things so you can see the results you desire.